 Psoriasis: Understanding the Condition and Accessing Ongoing Support

-already shared their story
+have already shared their stories

 Psoriasis is a chronic autoimmune condition that affects the skin, causing scaling, inflammation, and itching.
 It is estimated to impact more than 125 million people worldwide1, and its symptoms often extend far beyond the skin.
 Many people experience emotional and physical challenges that make daily life more difficult2.